 "Come, Bella, I'd like to introduce you to the rest of my family.
 Each one is just as unique as the next."

-He smiled so brightly making him even more handsome, and I just loved it.
-Alice giggled clapping.
+He smiled so brightly, making him even more handsome, and I just loved it.
+Alice giggled, clapping happily.
 I hooked my arm in his and let him lead me inside, striding forward as if he was on the royal guard.
 He turned his nose up at a smirking Emmett.

 "He's nuts, you know," Emmett said causing Edward to glare in his direction.

-"Well, all I see is a very kind handsome gentleman, so I would kindly ask you not to tease my friend."
+"Well, all I see is a very kind and handsome gentleman, so I'd kindly ask you not to tease my friend."

-Edward nodded his head in agreement, and then turned us away from Emmett, snubbing him.
+Edward nodded his head in agreement, and then he turned us away from Emmett, snubbing him.

 "Is she crazy, too?"
 Emmett asked Dr. Cullen.

 "No, Son, she's just a very sweet, understanding woman.
-It would do you and the family good to take some cues from her."
+It'd do you and the family good to take some cues from her."

 "And what?
 Play nice with the crazies?"
 Emmett snapped.